 In 2006, TMCEC was incorporated as 501(c)(3) non-profit corporation exclusively for charitable, literary, and educational purposes of providing: (1) judicial education, technical assistance, and the necessary resource material to assist municipal judges, court support personnel, and city attorneys in obtaining and maintaining professional competence in the fair and impartial administration of criminal justice; and (2) information to the public about the Texas judicial system and laws relating to public safety and quality of life in Texas communities.

 TMCEC conducts courses in various locations throughout the state to facilitate compliance by municipal judges with the Court of Criminal Appeals’ order mandating continuing education on an annual basis.
-Courses are offered for judges, clerks, court administrators, bailiffs, warrant officers, and prosecutors.
+Courses are offered for judges, clerks, court administrators, bailiffs, warrant officers, juvenile case managers, and prosecutors.
 At this time, annual attendance at judicial education programs is not mandatory for court clerks, but is highly recommended.

 TMCEC staff attorneys are available to judges and court personnel to answer questions about municipal court procedures.
 TMCEC publishes The Recorder: The Official Journal of Municipal Court and has an extensive collection of other resources that are available online (www.tmcec.com).

 Sponsoring more than 50 events annually, and providing professional and law-related education to more than 4,000 people, TMCEC is one of the largest organizations of its kind in the United States of America.
 TMCEC has an outstanding cadre of faculty members that consists of judges, attorneys, and other professionals from throughout the nation.
 TMCEC takes pride in the quality and content of its conferences and work product.
 It has earned the praise of judges, attorneys, policy makers, and court professionals throughout the Lone Star State.

 Support Our Nonprofit